Are we close to an immortality pill? Here’s five ways humans might be able to achieve their age-old dream of finding a way to live forever

-Advances in biology, medicine, and computing have created an environment where a thorough exploration of life extension—and the possibility of cellular immortality—is feasible.
+Advances in biology, medicine, and computing have created an environment where a thorough exploration of life extension, the possibility of cellular immortality and even the idea that we might be able to live forever is feasible.

-In the past, the idea of human beings living indefinitely fell into the realm of science fiction or folklore.
+In the past, the idea of human beings who could live forever fell into the realm of science fiction or folklore.
 Many thinkers of antiquity assumed that death is a constant, inevitable aspect of existence.
 After the discovery of DNA and the genome, however, clues from the animal kingdom demonstrated the evolutionary existence of immortality.

 Negligible senescence, the lack of cellular aging, has been observed in a microscopic, fresh water dwelling creature called the Hydra.
 Other creatures, including flatworms, some turtles and jellyfish, also show characteristics of negligible senescence.
-These demonstrated the real possibility of cellular immortality for animals, and gave insight into the mechanisms that lead to aging in humans.
+These demonstrated the real possibility of cellular immortality for animals, that animals might live forever, and gave insight into the mechanisms that lead to aging in humans.

 There are two probable mechanisms that cause aging.
 Free radicals, highly reactive molecules that are formed by some cellular processes, cause cellular damage in high concentrations.
 These cause many of the symptoms of aging associated with the death and degrading of cells, from wrinkling skin to organ failure.